 Leveling the Playing Field?

+There have been a few Google algorithm updates in 2016.
 With the extinction of external Google PageRank value, many could assume that this levels the playing field for SEOs, marketers and website owners.
 Whether or not that’s true, it does make it more difficult for Black Hat SEOs to game the system and sell aftermarket domains with high PageRank or links to increase PageRank.
 In the past, with the visibility of PageRank values, high ranking domains could be sold at auction in the 4-5 figures range.

 Could the death of public PageRank be an attempt by Google to level the playing field by keeping their cards closer to their chest?
 An attempt to stop dirty SEO activity?
 A blend of the two?
 We imagine it may be a combination of the two, as well as other contributing factors.